 All the requirements of the project should be agreed upon before the start, even if this requires several meetings so that there are no hidden surprises for either side later on.

-Steve Jobs famously said “Design is not just what it looks like and feels like.
-Design is how it works."
-The best website design achieves a balance of commercial needs - how the site is going to help an organisation achieve its goals - with the aesthetic, i.e. what it looks like.
-Truly great website design combines original creativity with the practicalities of how the site will be managed and other technical considerations.
-Designers and developers should work as a team, understanding the needs of the client and how best to meet them.
+Steve Jobs famously stated, "Design is not just about what it looks like and feels like; it's also about how it works."
+Achieving the perfect balance between commercial needs - how the website will help an organization reach its goals - and aesthetics - what it looks like - is essential for great website design.
+To truly excel, designers and developers must collaborate, understanding the client's needs and the best way to meet them.

 “Design isn't just what it looks like and feels like.
-Design is how it works.”— Steve Jobs
+Design is how it works.”

-Here's a big difference that may not be immediately obvious when comparing quotes.
-Whilst it's usual for the creation of content (copywriting, sourcing and taking images etc) to be charged for separately, what you will get by paying more for the website is for that content to be put into the site for you and "polished” so that it looks its best.
+Here's a big difference that may not be immediately obvious when comparing quotes: while it's typical to charge separately for the creation of content (copywriting, sourcing and taking images, etc.), paying more for a website includes having the content put into the site and "polished" to look its best.

-Cheaper websites might either be delivered empty - leaving you to add all the content yourself - or have the content just copied and pasted in.
-This is where many websites fall down; when attention hasn't been paid to how the copy and images within the pages look.
-After all, this is what your customers/users are going to be looking at in most detail and can make the difference between a sale being made or lost.
+Cheaper websites may be delivered empty, leaving you to add all the content yourself, or have the content just copied and pasted in.
+This is where many websites fail; when attention hasn't been paid to how the copy and images within the pages look.
+After all, this is what your customers/users will be looking at in the most detail, and it can make the difference between a sale being made or lost.

-Pay that little bit more to ensure quality images are sourced and prepared properly for the site.
-Have your copy optimised and structured correctly to help with your search engine performance.
-It's also worth considering investing in some professional copywriting; a well-written copy can significantly increase the number of visitors that convert to an enquiry or sale.
+It's worth paying a bit more to ensure quality images are sourced and prepared properly for the site.
+Have your copy optimized and structured correctly to help with your search engine performance.
+Investing in some professional copywriting can also significantly increase the number of visitors that convert to an inquiry or sales.

 No matter how much you pay for your website, you should expect it to be tested before it goes live, but if you pay more you can expect a more thorough and well-planned testing process that will mitigate any embarrassing oversights.
-A good process will allow for testing both when the site is first built and before it going live, meaning technical issues will be picked up and rectified earlier which takes the burden off you when it comes to launching day.
+A good process will allow for testing both when the site is first built and before it goes live, meaning technical issues will be picked up and rectified earlier, taking the burden off you when it comes to launching day.

-An experienced web agency will usually work off a go-live checklist to make sure nothing gets forgotten and will allow the time for multiple testing by a number of different skilled individuals, to achieve the necessary distance from the site to give an objective and “user-centric” take.
+An experienced web agency will usually work off a go-live checklist to make sure nothing gets forgotten and will allow the time for multiple testing by several different skilled individuals, to achieve the necessary distance from the site to give an objective and “user-centric” perspective.

-We realise that everyone needs to work to a budget of some sort.
-For some, a less expensive website might do a perfectly good job.
-But if you need a serious website that presents your organisation in the right light and works hard to achieve your business goals, you need to spend a bit more.
+We realize that everyone needs to work within a budget of some sort.
+For some, a cheaper website might do a perfectly good job.
+But if you need a professional website that presents your organization in the right light and works hard to achieve your business goals, you need to spend a bit more.
 It will be worth it.